 If you use social media as a recruiting channel, you can track, for example, the time cost of doing candidate searches on social, or the response rate and costs for running recruiting campaigns on social media versus those of doing so on a dedicated job site.

-The same goes for social customer service.
+The same goes for customer service on social.
 Every brand is different, but research from McKinsey shows that, on average, it costs a company $6 to $8 to handle a customer service issue over the phone, and less than $1 to do so on social media.